wtc4863/checkers-app/docs/DesignDoc.md

-UI Tier | Part of the application that interacts with the user Model Tier | Part of the program that represents the state of the application Application Tier | Part of the application that manages user interactions with the application
+UI Tier | Part of the application that interacts with the user Model Tier | Part of the program that represents the state of the application Application Tier | Part of the application that manages user interactions with the application Route | A part of a URL that executes code on the server when visited by a user Client | A user of the webcheckers game connecting via a computer Server | The computer running the website
+AJAX | A *conversation* between the client and the server to exchange information JSON | The *language* used between the client and the server GET | A HTTP request that gets information from the server POST | a HTTP method that sends data to the server so that it can update resources

 ## Requirements